sawft99/Obsidian-SecPlus/Sec+/Chapter 1 - Overview/SecBasics.md

 # Baseline
 ---
 - Security vs convenience
-	- More security can lead to less convenience
+	- <u>More security can lead to less convenience</u>
 	- By making things more difficult for users it may lead to less security
 	- Balance needed
 - Types of security
 	- Information Security
 		- Act of protecting <u>data and information</u> from unauthorized access, unlawful modification, disruption, disclosure, corruption, and destruction
 		- Data that system is holding <u>NOT</u> the system itself
-	- Information System security
+	- Information System Security
 		- Securing the <u>systems</u> that hold and process critical data
 		- System holding data but <u>NOT</u> the actual data